 During the next 10 days or so, the 6th Army's chances of checking another Soviet attack declined strongly.
 Warm weather turned the ground to soft, soupy mud, and Vasilevsky took advantage of several days of heavy fog, starting on 19 January, to relocate one guards mechanised corps and two guards infantry corps from a point opposite the bridgehead to the 6th Army's northern front, more than doubling the Soviet strength in this sector.
 To aid in concealing the movements, the 4th Ukrainian Front feigned heavy traffic toward the Crimea and positioned dummy tanks in the assembly areas of the units which had been redeployed.

 Surprised that the Soviets had not used greater strength in the area right from the start, Hollidt was fully aware that when the Soviets got their offensive under way once more, the fate of the bridgehead would be decided on the northern front.
 To give himself a strong mobile reserve, he decided to take his four Panzer divisions out of the line and concentrate them as a Panzer corps behind the northern front.
 On 24 January this seemed feasible, but in the course of the following four days he had to give up one infantry division for Crimea, then the equivalent of two infantry divisions to Wöhler’s 8th Army, another of the armies in von Manstein’s Heeresgruppe 'Süd' but farther to the north-west, and finally the 24th Panzerdivision, his strongest formation, to the 8th Army.
 Ultimately, therefore, all which Hollidt could spare for the creation of a reserve was Generalmajor Erwin Jollasse’s 9th Panzerdivision, which was weak in infantry and artillery and could muster a mere 13 tanks, which was only some 33% of its normal complement.
 After losing the four divisions, the 6th Army had 20 divisions each with a front-line strength of about 2,500 men.
-Against this German force, the 3rd and 4th Ukrainian Fronts could commit 51 infantry divisions, of which about 50% were at full strength, two mechanised corps, two tank corps, and six tank brigades.
+Against this German force, the 3rd and 4th Ukrainian Fronts could commit two mechanised corps, two tank corps, six tank brigades and 51 infantry divisions of which about 50% were at full strength.

 On the morning of 30 January, after deluging the German front line with 30,000 artillery rounds in a single hour, the 3d Ukrainian Front began the second phase of the 'Nikopol-Krivoi Rog Offensive Operation' within the 'Dniepr-Carpathian Strategic Offensive Operation' with a concentrated infantry assault on a 4-mile (6.4-km) length of the front held by Fretter-Pico’s XXX Corps to the west of the Buzuluk river.
 This time the the Soviet armour was not initially committed, but kept back until such time as the infantry had breached the German line, but the German artillery laid down a barrage of its own that savaged the Soviet infantry before it could move off and threw it so completely off balance that the attack dissolved into a series of unco-ordinated skirmishes.